 In order to determine if your child is ready to stay home alone, you need to think about how mature they are, how responsible they are, and how much you trust them to take care of things around the house.
 The answers to these questions will help you decide.
-Most experts agree, however, that children under 10 are not generally equipped to stay home alone and take care of themselves for long periods of time.
+Most experts agree, however, that most children under the age of 10 are generally not emotionally equipped to stay home alone and take care of themselves for long periods of time.

 If you and your child both feel they are ready to stay home alone, consider doing a trial run or two first.
 This will give your child the sense of what it will be like to stay home alone and enable you both to see if there are things you need to do differently.
 Taking a short trip that gets you out of the house for 30-60 minutes but that keeps you close to home is a great way to practice.
 This also helps you, the parent, learn to let go a little and become confident that your child will be safe when they are home alone.